grp2002/portofolio/Internship/Cyprus Post Route Optimization/README.md

 - **Algorithm Enhancement:** Improved the performance of the route optimization logic by refining data handling and integration.
 - **Mobile App Development:** Implemented new features for **real-time tracking** and **data validation** in the mobile app.
 - **Sensor Monitoring System:** Developed a **Java-based monitoring tool** to track sensor activity and send **automated email notifications**.
 - **Data Analysis Automation:** Created tools to automate performance data analysis, reducing manual workload.
+[Stop Times Data Documentation](StopTimesData.md).

 ## 🛠️ Tools & Technologies